It's TIME: Towards the Next Generation of Time Series Forecasting Benchmarks: Datasets

 \subsection{CloudOPS}

-\paragraph{Azure2019}Following the methodology of \cite{woo2023pushing}, we curated and processed CPU utilization traces from the Azure cloud platform.
-The dataset captures average, minimum, and maximum CPU metrics at a 5-minute resolution across three workload categories: Delay-insensitive (D), Interactive (I), and Unknown (U), where categories D and I exhibit longer temporal durations compared to U. Due to the vast volume of raw data, we randomly sampled 2,000 instances; after applying quality filters, a refined subset was retained, comprising 989 instances for D, 492 for I, and 78 for U.
+\paragraph{Azure2019}Following the methodology of \cite{woo2023pushing}, we curated and processed CPU utilization traces from the Azure cloud platform \citep{cortez2017resource}.
+The dataset captures average, minimum, and maximum CPU metrics at a 5-minute resolution across three workload categories: Delay-insensitive (D), Interactive (I), and Unknown (U), where categories D and I exhibit longer temporal durations compared to U. Due to the vast volume of raw data, we randomly sampled 2,000 instances; after applying quality filters, a refined subset was retained, comprising 989 instances for D, 492 for I, and 78 for U. The dataset is made publicly available by Microsoft Azure under the \href{https://github.com/Azure/AzurePublicDataset/blob/master/LICENSE}{Creative Commons Attribution 4.0 International (CC BY 4.0) License}.